artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 ## Introduction

 Milton Steinberg, an American rabbi, wrote *As a Driven Leaf* and published it in 1939.
-It is a novel about Elisha ben Ayubah's exploration of faith and reason that ultimately led to his excommunication.
+It is a novel about Elisha ben Ayubah's exploration of faith and reason, which ultimately led to his excommunication.
 According to the foreword by Chaim Potok, Elisha's struggles probably paralleled Steinberg's, who was considered a heretic by some.

 The book is a tragedy within a tragedy---Elisha's story is set in Palestine and Syria during the Jewish-Roman wars.